learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 > **ASIDE**: Programming, for many, is an exercise in applied philosophy.

-Aristotle, the biologically-minded student of Plato's, said that his teacher was talking about make-believe nonsense like dragons and unicorns.
+Aristotle, the biologically-minded student of Plato's, said that his teacher was talking about make-believe nonsense like dragons and unicorns when he talked about "forms."

 No one has ever seen a Tree-ness or a Dog-ness.

-Everything that _is_, he argued, is like a something else with more specification added.
+Everything that _is_, Aristotle argued, is like a something else with more specification added.
 Everything new is based off of a pre-existing pattern, a first of its kind, the proto(first) - typos(kind), or _prototype_.

-* An Poodle is based off of Water-Dog breeds...
+* An Poodle is based off the Water-Dog breed...
 * ...and a Water-Dogs are breeds based off of Dogs...
 * ...and Dogs are domesticated Wolves...
 * ...and a wolf is a carnivorous mammal...
-* ...which means it's a chordate and all chordates are animals, not plants.
+* ...which means it's a chordate and all chordates are animals (not plants).

 This probably reminds you of basic biology and the [KPCOFGS][] way of naming the things living on this planet.

+`Kingdom > Phylum > Class > Order > Family > Genus > Species`

+`Animalia > Chordata > Mammalia > Carnivora > Canidae > Canis > lupus`

 Given this view of the world, it's no surprise Aristotle was a huge fan of making trees (another computer science idea that started in philosophy) of these relationships (or, "taxonomies," another computer science idea that started in philosophy).
-Prototypal inheritance is seen in languages like C, Lisp, Self, and JavaScript (natively).
+Languages that allow you to "extend what's already there"; that is, Prototypal object systems are languages like C, Lisp, Self, and JavaScript (natively).

-Ultimately, both class-based (or, form-based) and prototype-based models are ways of describing how to create instances from a common ancestor.
+Ultimately, both class-based (or, "form-based") and prototype-based models are ways of describing how to create instances from a common ancestor.
 Neither is "better" than the other.
+They're just different ways of seeing objects (no pun intended) in the world.

 ## Conclusion